Shahin-01/VQA-AD/README.md

 ## Setup

 Firstly, we need to get the MS COCO files.
-In order to get the MS COCO files, we need to go to  the ``` src/utilities``` folder.
+In order to get the MS COCO files, we need to go to  the ``` src/utilities``` folder and execute ``` download_and_unzip_datasets.csh ```.
+The commands inside this script file will download the MS COCO images.